 Then, I thought of you because I’m always thinking of you.
 I said to myself, “I wonder if the women in our community need to be lovingly reminded that they are making an effort.”

-You are running to that building by purchasing the program, logging on, and doing the work.
+You are running to that building by purchasing the program and doing the work.